 Back to Birmingham

-After I got back from holiday and everything settled down I started working for national driving schools.
+After I got back from holiday and everything settled down I started doing driving lessons for national driving schools.
 This was a good way to gain experience but It soon looked to me that these schools were more interested in making money.
 Some were about sales targets and not helping people learn to drive so I decided to leave.
 Memories of that night in circling over New York in America came back to me and I remembered how I’d felt.
 I just had to have my own driving school.

 I went about designing a school that focused on teaching people to drive and offered an honest service.
 There would be no rip offs, no catches or tricks.
 It had to be a proper driving school and not just a bunch of people renting cars with logos on and having a go at teaching as with other schools.
 The school I created was 1stDrive.com but the name was hard to think of at first…